Dear SJUSD Families,

 Another tragic school shooting in Santa Fe, Texas has impacted school communities throughout our country.
 On behalf of the entire district, I extend my most heartfelt sympathy to all those affected by today’s event, particularly the students, staff, and families of Santa Fe and of those in other places that may be reliving some of the feelings by the recurrence of a similar tragedy.

 Please remember, in SJUSD, we have high-level safety practices and procedures:

 - We practice and debrief high-stakes emergency situations with support from Hour-Zero Crisis Consulting, Inc.

-- In January 2018, we hosted an Active Shooter Drill for the Riverside County Sheriff's Department.
+- Since January 2018, we hosted four Active Shooter Drills with the Riverside County Sheriff's Department.

 - We use LobbyGuard visitor check-in at all school sites.